whitehatgg/redux-ai/packages/react/README.md

 ### `<VectorDebugger>`

-Displays available actions and their metadata.
+Interactive visualization of vector storage and actions.

 #### Props